ngs-docs/2024-pig-paradigm-workshop/docs/comparing-metagenomes.md

 ### Non abundance-weighted comparison of species composition & richness

-Let's first compare all of the samples without abundances.
+Let's first compare all of the samples without abundances, using only presence/absence of sequences.

 Run:
 ```
+sourmash compare ../data/tutorial_other/CD*.sig.zip \
-sourmash compare CD*.sig.zip -o compare.flat.cmp -k 31 --ignore-abund
+    -o compare.flat.cmp -k 31 --ignore-abund
 ```

-and then plot.
+and then plot:

 Run:
 ```